 When an older adult lives with a chronic illness or a disability, they're in need of support and care for daily help with meals, personal care, and other activities.
-The needs may not require an intensive level of care like that of nursing home, but a higher level than what's received at home.
+The needs may not require an intensive level of care like that of a nursing home, but a higher level than what's received at home.

 Assisted living is part of a continuum of long-term care services that offers services, in combination, with housing, personal care services, and health care that help residents in need of assistance with daily activities in a way that promotes maximum independence.

-Most states have departments or agencies that register, license, or certify, assisted living residences.
+Most states have departments or agencies that register, license or certify, assisted living residences.

 A resident receives a tailored care plan that helps each function safely within the assisted living facility.
 When the resident moves in, the staff develops a coordinated plan specifically aligned with each resident's needs.
 The agreement, which includes an assessment the resident's physical and psychosocial needs, reviewed and updated regularly by the staff, and as the resident's condition changes.
 The resident and family members play an active role in the service plan.

 A resident care coordinator oversees the process of developing, implementing, and evaluating the progress of the service plan.
 The resident and family members receive copies of the service plan, if requested.